aespinosa/cookbook-kube/README.md

 The kube cookbook is a Library cookbook that provides custom resources for managing various components of a Kubernetes cluster.

+## Requirements

+* Chef 12.5 or higher.
+Chef 11 and 12.0-12.4 is NOT SUPPORTED.
+Please do not open issues about it.
+* Network accessible web server hosting the Kubernetes binaries.

 # Custom Resources

 Components for a kubernetes node: